adamwoodcock98/CV/README.md

 #### Confidence
 Whether it's moving to a new country at age 11, deciding to change my life and join an intensive Bootcamp, or holding my chin up high in the face of prejudice, my experiences in life have humbled me.
 This acquaintance with the uncomfortable imbued confidence that I use in all facets of my life.
 I will not back down to a challenge; I give vigorously to any opportunity presented; I do not hesitate to ask difficult questions, and I'm willing to put myself out of my comfort zone to learn something new.

+#### Intuition
+I've always found pride in my natural sense of intuition.
+This skill grants me the ability to learn new concepts rapidly and adapt to change with very little friction.
+For example, during my time at Addison Lee, I was promoted straight into a management role seven months after joining, making me the fastest promotion of that scale in the company.
+Subsequent feedback from several interviews attributed my success to my willingness and ease when stepping outside of my role.

 #### Myers-Briggs Personality Type
 [Protagonist - ENFJ](https://www.16personalities.com/enfj-personality).